Thailand for Visitors

 Ayutthaya province is home to Thailand's former capital, the golden city of Ayutthaya, center of an empire that dominated almost all of Southeast Asia and lasted 400 years, until it was destroyed and sacked by the Burmese in 1767.
 Despite the destruction, some impressive sights still remain.
 Mosts tourists visit the city on a day trip from Bangkok, even though it could well be worth a few days for anyone interested in ancient architecture.

-In addition to Ayutthaya City, there are a couple of other very interesting places to take in.
+In addition to the ancient city, Sri Ayutthaya, there are a couple of other very interesting places to take in.
 Nearest to Bangkok is the Bang Sai Royal Arts and Crafts Center.
 About halfway between Bang Sai and Ayutthaya City is the summer palace of Bang Pa In.

 Bang Sai